Top Six Adoption Services and Where to Find Them

 Marketing, advertising and networking is an important an often overlooked adoption service that directly influences the number of adoption opportunities an adoption professional may provide.

 Where to find this service: National adoption agencies often reach the widest audience due to their larger advertising budgets, limitless networking opportunities, and the fact they are able to work with clients from across the country.
 Adoption attorneys may not always advertise as much as adoption agencies, but they are often connected with many different adoption professionals and can find adoption opportunities for their clients when necessary.
+The more families that an adoption professional works with, the more unique adoption opportunities you have to choose from.

 This means you will have many more adoptive family profiles to look at to help you make your decision.
 Some adoption professionals may even offer adoptive family video profiles, which will give you an even better idea of what it would be like growing up in their family.
+First, we want to make clear that in no way does advertising mean “tricking” a woman into making a decision she is not 100 percent sure about.
+Advertising, marketing and networking simply means that of the women out there who are considering adoption, how successfully does an adoption professional reach these women?

 If an adoption professional only receive 10 birth mother leads per year and another one receives 100, clearly you will have a better chance of adopting sooner with the second adoption professional.
 An adoption professional’s success at creating adoption opportunities should play a large roll in determining which one you decide to work with to grow your family through adoption.